Physics

 Outside the Classroom

-With several departmental research projects in areas including astrophysics, atomic and molecular physics, condensed matter physics and nuclear physics, you have plenty of opportunities to get important research experience.
+With several departmental research projects in areas including astrophysics, atomic and molecular physics, condensed matter physics, applied physics, and nuclear physics, you have plenty of opportunities to get important research experience.

-State of the art instrumentation creates an engaging laboratory experience that’s enhanced by the high access students have to faculty members.
+State-of-the-art instrumentation creates an engaging laboratory experience, enhanced by the high level of access students have to faculty members.

 Your Future